 The ceiling of the church is characterised by a kind of Late Gothic fan vaulting where the ribs of the fans intersect to form a web pattern.
 This kind of vaulting is characteristic of the Late Gothic in Krems and the Wachau region and examples abound.

-Another example of a fortified church is given by the Church of Saint Michael near Weissenkirchen.
-This was founded at the behest of Charlemane and like Sankt Johann in Mauerthale, was built on a pagan site.
+Another example of a fortified church is the Church of Saint Michael just outside Weissenkirchen.
+This was founded at the behest of Charlemagne and like Sankt Johann im Mauerthale, was built on a pagan site.
 At the beginning of the sixteenth century, the church was rebuilt in a Late Gothic style and it is from this period that the defensive wall that encloses the church, was built.
 This originally included five towers, of which only one now remains.
-After a fire in 1532, was the tower was castellated with Renaissance style dog-tooth castellations.
+After a fire in 1532, the tower was castellated with Renaissance style dog-tooth castellations.
 In 1630, a second fire destroyed the main roof and the nave was re-vaulted in a more Baroque manner.
 The church is distinguished by a number of Late Gothic sculptures, a Baroque pulpit and an organ that dates from the earlier part of the seventeenth century.

 In the region, the church is well-known for its seven, so-called „hares“ which adorn the ridge of the apse roof.
 These are generally reckoned to represent some form of hunt with a variety of animals being depicted.
 Five hundred years old, the originals can be seen at Museum Krems and are not without a certain charm.